 |shopkeeper.sign||Create a sign shopkeeper.||everyone|

 |shopkeeper.maxshops.<option>||Check out the configuration options for this.||none|

 A tutorial by KreatorB showing how to setup shops with the more recent versions

 Something's gone wrong!
 I have a problem!
 Will you please help me?

 Submitting a ticket is the best way to get help or report a problem with the plugin.
-Please provide the version you are using of both Craftbukkit and Shopkeepers, and thoroughly describe the problem you are having, including step-by-step instructions on how to reproduce the problem.
+Please provide the version you are using of both Craftbukkit/Spigot and Shopkeepers, and thoroughly describe the problem you are having, including step-by-step instructions on how to reproduce the problem.